Journey of Discernment

 One should also seek out and regularly meet with a spiritual director other than the community’s clergy leader.
 This person can be a prayerful, discerning presence on the journey.
 The selection of a spiritual director is also an exercise of discernment: gender, faith tradition, and personality are just a few of the variables to consider.
-For help in finding a spiritual director, contact: Stillpoint or CenterQuest.
+For more information about finding a spiritual director, click here.

-For more instructions on the role of the sponsoring clergy, click here.
+For more instructions on the role of the sponsoring priest, click here.

-Sometime during the initial conversations with the sponsoring clergy, both the seeker and the sponsoring clergy, as well as any potential members of the congregational discernment committee (see below), should attend a one-day diocesan informational meeting about discernment, called D.I.G. – Discernment Information Gathering.
+Sometime during the initial conversations with the sponsoring priest, both the discerner and the sponsoring priest, as well as any members of the congregational discernment committee (CDC), should attend a one-day diocesan informational meeting about discernment, called D.I.G. – Diocesan Discernment Information Gathering.
 At this gathering, leaders from the Diocese provide a variety of resources to enrich the information about the discernment process.
 Congregations that make up The Episcopal Church in Los Angeles are so diverse that this gathering establishes a shared foundation and a common vocabulary.
-Seekers have a chance to converse with other seekers as well as members of the Commission on Ministry.
-The Bishop requires Clergy to attend this event with any seeker from their congregation.
+Discerners have a chance to converse with other discerners as well as members of the Commission on Ministry.
+The Bishop requires the sponsoring priest and at least one member of the CDC, usually the chair, to attend this event with any discerner from their congregation.

 **Note: this step is still in the development stage.
 The Commission on Ministry plans to begin holding regular gatherings such as this soon.
 Until that time, it is not a requirement for proceeding on to the next step.

-A CDC facilitator should be elected or appointed from among the members, whose role will be to manage scheduling and communications, and to guide the committee through the process.
+A CDC chair should be elected or appointed from among the members, whose role will be to manage scheduling and communications, and to guide the committee through the process.
 It can be helpful to rotate responsibility for opening and closing prayers as well as taking notes.
 The CDC should schedule themselves for regular monthly meetings, where all can commit to attend.
-The meetings with the seeker present should be about one hour long.
-After that, the seeker is excused and the committee can take a half hour or so to reflect on the discussion and plan for the next meeting.
+The meetings with the discerner present typically last one hour.
+After that, it is customary to excuse the discerner so that the committee can take a half hour or so to reflect on the discussion and plan for the next meeting.